Jia Jie Jon

 User Need Statement

-The product owner and I started this section by mapping out the customer journey, which was not foreign to the team.
-(We have done it multiple times together with the team)
+The product owner and I began this section by detailing the customer journey, an exercise that was not new to the team, as we had conducted it several times before together.

-Each participant was asked to come up with at least 2 HMWs, followed by a dot voting session to prioritize the specific focus for the Sprint.
+Each member was then requested to propose at least two How Might We (HMW) questions.
+This was followed by a dot voting session, which allowed us to prioritize the areas of focus for the Sprint.

 How might we & dot voting

-Note: In hindsight, I admit that the problem statement was too "huge".
-It would have been more ideal if the problem statement was more specific and focused.
-However, this was our first time, and we are still learning!
+In retrospect, I acknowledge that our problem statement was overly broad.
+It would have been more effective to craft a problem statement that was more specific and targeted.
+Nevertheless, considering this was our initial attempt, we are still in the learning process!

 Design Sprint Day 2